-The COVID-19 pandemic has not only hindered Habitat Kenya’s direct interactions with the communities we serve, it is also hitting community members quite hard, especially the vulnerable households.
-Most of the vulnerable population makes a living through casual work such as tilling the land of their neighbors, housework, working in flower farms etc. The opportunities for them have drastically reduced due to the social distancing measures in place to curb the spread of COVID-19.
-This has left many without income and sadly, food.
+The COVID-19 pandemic has not only hindered Habitat Kenya’s direct interactions with the communities we serve, it has also hit community members hard, especially the vulnerable households.
+Most of the vulnerable population make a living through casual work such as tilling the land for their neighbors, housework, working in flower farms among other manual jobs.
+This opportunities have however drastically reduced due to the social distancing measures in place to curb the spread of the COVID-19 pandemic .
+This has left many without an income and sadly, food.

-Below is an account of one of Habitat Kenya’s young beneficiaries on the impact of COVID-19 on his life as well as Habitat Kenya’s planned interventions to help our beneficiaries cope in this season.
+Below is an account of one of Habitat Kenya’s young beneficiaries on the impact of COVID-19 on his life as well as Habitat Kenya’s planned interventions to help him cope.

 Homabay County, Kenya

 Family needs a new house, a water tank and toilet

 At the start of March 2020, Habitat Kenya had embarked on constructing a new home for Stephen and his siblings.
 He would have been the first beneficiary in 2020.
 However, the outbreak of COVID-19 in Kenya put all the work at a pause.
 Habitat had only managed to construct a pit latrine and laid the foundation for his house.

 My siblings and I are keen on hand washing and staying at home as much as we can although it is a bit difficult because we have to get out and look for something to eat.
 Washing hands has thankfully been made easier since it is the rainy season in my village and we get to harvest rain water and use it for drinking as well as cleaning and general sanitation.

 Do you feel particularly vulnerable and in what ways?